canro91/canro91.github.io/_posts/2020-11-17-DefaultOrEmpty.md

 // Movie { Name="Fifth Element", Score=10 }
 ```

-If I had to implement it on my own, it would be like this:
+If I had to implement it on my own, it would be like this,

 ```csharp
 public static IEnumerable<T> DefaultIfEmpty<T>(this Enumerable<T> source, T @default)
     => source.Any() ? source : new[]{ @default };
 ```

+Voilà!
+DefaultIfEmpty is helpful to make sure we always have a defualt value when filtering a collection.
+It's a good alternative to FirstOrDefault followed by checking for null value.

+To learn more about LINQ, check my [Quick Guide to LINQ]({% post_url 2021-01-18-LinqGuide %}).
+Don't miss my [C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) for a list of subjects every intermediate C# developer should know.

 _Source_: [Enumerable.DefaultIfEmpty Method](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.defaultifempty?view=net-5.0)